NarcisPlan16/NarcisPlan16.github.io/README.md

 ![SVG format](/doc/CV_Figma.svg)

 ### Usage
 You can navigate through the tabs on your left side by clicking them.
-You'll find some direct links and some links that are hided in images which you can click, those are the social media logos.
+You'll find some direct links and some that are hided in images which you can click, those are the social media logos.

 ### Implementation